danhermes/xamarin-book-examples/README.md

 # xamarin-book-examples
 These are the complete code examples for the Apress book entitled <a href="http://www.amazon.com/Xamarin-Mobile-Application-Development-Cross-Platform/dp/1484202155/ref=sr_1_3?ie=UTF8&qid=1428950597&sr=8-3&keywords=xamarin"><i>Xamarin Mobile Application Development</i></a> by Dan Hermes, a three hundred and fifty page journey through Xamarin.Forms, Xamarin.iOS, and Xamarin.Android, covering the entire breadth of the Xamarin platform!
-These 400+ code examples are freely downloadable and include both C# and XAML (note that the book is C# only).
+These 400+ code examples are freely downloadable and include both C# and XAML.

 <p><q>This weighty book gives clear guidance that will help you build quality apps, starting with architectural considerations, and then jumping into practical code strategies.</q> - Bryan Costanich, Vice President, Xamarin</p>